Polysemy: Related ideas

+A notion related to polysemy is colexification – namely, the case when several meanings are expressed by the same word.
+The main difference between the two notions is one of perspective: polysemy is usually taken in a semasiological way, going from a form to its meanings; whereas colexification is onomasiological, starting from individual meanings and observing how they are colexified (or its opposite, dislexified) in languages.

 A lexical conception of polysemy was developed by B. T. S. Atkins, in the form of lexical implication rules.
 These are rules that describe how words, in one lexical context, can then be used, in a different form, in a related context.
 A crude example of such a rule is the pastoral idea of "verbizing one's nouns": that certain nouns, used in certain contexts, can be converted into a verb, conveying a related meaning.

 Another clarification of polysemy is the idea of predicate transfer—the reassignment of a property to an object that would not otherwise inherently have that property.
 Thus, the expression "I am parked out back" conveys the meaning of "parked" from "car" to the property of "I possess a car".
 This avoids incorrect polysemous interpretations of "parked": that "people can be parked", or that "I am pretending to be a car", or that "I am something that can be parked".
 This is supported by the morphology: "We are parked out back" does not mean that there are multiple cars; rather, that there are multiple passengers (having the property of being in possession of a car).